aquasecurity/tracee/docs/integrations.md

 ## Go Template Authoring

-When authoring a Go template for either stdout or webhook, you have Tracee's `types.Finding` struct as the data source:
+When authoring a Go template for either stdout or webhook, you have Tracee's `detect.Finding` struct as the data source:

 ```go
 //Finding is the main output of a signature.
 It represents a match result for the signature business logic